 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU No. 2016-13").
-ASU No. 2016-13 requires entities to measure all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions and reasonable and supportable forecasts.
-This update also required enhanced disclosures to help financial statement users better understand significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an entity's portfolio.
-This standard is effective for the Company as a smaller reporting company beginning January 1, 2023.
-Adoption is not expected to have a material impact on the Company's consolidated financial statements.
+ASU No. 2016-13 requires financial assets measured at amortized cost to be presented at the net amount expected to be collected and any unrealized loss relating to available-for-sale debt securities that is a result of credit losses be recorded through an allowance for credit losses.
+The Company will adopt this new accounting standard on January 1, 2023 using a modified retrospective method.
+Adoption of this update is not expected to have a material impact on the Company's financial statements and related disclosures.